Are you spending several days in the Austrian capital?

 5. Vienna Day Trip to Prague, Czech Republic – The Golden City

 A day trip to the Golden City might seem like a long stretch.
-However, with good planning and an early start you can steal a few priceless hours in the Czech capital.
+However, with good planning and an early start, you can steal a few priceless hours in the Czech capital.
 This way, you won’t have to decide Prague or Vienna to visit – just travel to both 😉